1ukidev/ebt/README.md

 # ebt - easy backup tool
 A simple shell script for backup.
-Speeds up the backup process by compressing your directory or file and uploading it to Google Drive using the drive tool. </br>
+Speeds up backup process by compressing your directory or file and uploading it to Google Drive using "drive". </br>

 **Advice:**
 - For now, only zstd can be used.